GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

 each folder under `images` has the full name and tag of the image that must be built.
 Once a change to the `main` branch is pushed, the pipeline will analyse which files have changed and build that image out and place it in the artifact repository.
 For example, if there is a change to the Dockerfile in the `tf2-cpu-13:0.1` folder, or if the folder itself has been renamed, it will build out an image and tag it based on the folder name that the Dockerfile has been housed in.

-Once pushed, the pipeline can be accessed by navigating to the project name created in step-4:
+Once pushed, the pipeline build logs can be accessed by navigating to the artifacts project name created in step-4:

    ```bash
    terraform -chdir="terraform-example-foundation/4-projects/business_unit_3/shared/" output -raw common_artifacts_project_id